MicrosoftDocs/defender-docs/articles/defender-for-cloud/connect-endor-labs.md

 - Have an [API key from Endor Labs](https://docs.endorlabs.com/administration/api-keys/) with read-only permissions.
 We recommend setting the expiration date to be 180 days.

 - You must have the appropriate role to:
+  - **Create DevOps connectors**: Security Admin or Contributor assigned at the **subscription level** through Azure role-based-access control (RBAC).
-  - **Create the connector**: Security Administrator or Global Administrator assigned at the tenant level through Microsoft Entra.
+  - **Create the connector**: **Create the connector**: Security Administrator or Global Administrator assigned at the **tenant level** through Microsoft Entra.
+Permissions can be granted through [Privileged Identity Management] (https://learn.microsoft.com/entra/id-governance/privileged-identity-management/pim-configure).
-  - **View reachability analysis findings**: Security Admin or Security Reader assigned through Azure role-based-access control (RBAC).
+  - **View reachability analysis findings**: Security Admin or Security Reader assigned at the **subscription level** through Azure role-based-access control (RBAC) on the subscription that hosts the DevOps connector.

+- You can only have one connector to Ender Labs per tenant.

+- Findings from Endor Labs will only be shown if the corresponding repository is also connected to Defender for Cloud.

 ## Connect Endor Labs